Dependant

-A dependant (US spelling: dependent) is a person who relies on another as a primary source of income.
+A dependant (US spelling: dependent) is a person who relies on another as a primary source of income and usually assistance with activities of daily living.
 A common-law spouse who is financially supported by their partner may also be included in this definition.
 In some jurisdictions, supporting a dependant may enable the provider to claim a tax deduction.

 In the United Kingdom, a full-time student in higher education who financially supports another adult may qualify for an Adult Dependant's Grant.

 Taxation

 In the US, a taxpayer may claim exemptions for their dependants.